Itshardtofindagoodname/fastfox/README.md

    You'll be prompted for your Hugging Face and Groq API keys on first run.

 4. **EXE Version**:
-   Simply run the `.exe`, enter your API keys, and FastFox handles the rest automatically.
+   Simply run the `.exe` as administrator, enter your API keys, and FastFox handles the rest automatically.

 ## 🔑 API Key Information